64rl0/Icarus/README.md

 Updates the `/etc/hosts` file with IP addresses from LogitechBackup for network configuration.

 ## --builder
+Tools and utilities to aid in software development processes.

 ### `-p | --python-package-init -n PACKAGE_NAME`